Scott Svonkin: Public service

 Svonkin began his public service as the Student Member of the Pasadena City College Board of Trustees.
 He served on the staff of Los Angeles Mayor Tom Bradley, a Deputy City Councilmember for the City of West Hollywood (1998 to 2001), as the Chief of Staff to California State Assemblyman Paul Koretz (2001 to 2002), and as a civilian member of the Los Angeles County Sheriff's Department.

 Svonkin also previously served on the Los Angeles Valley College Foundation Board, the California State University, Northridge Legislative Advisory Council, the LA PROSPER Board of the Los Angeles Community College District, the Center for the Southern California Studies Advisory Board, the Los Angeles Unified School District Advisory Council for District Four, the Children’s Hospital of LA Huckleberry Foundation, the California Respiratory Board.

 Other elected offices

 Svonkin first ran for elected office in 2002, when the San Fernando Valley attempted to secede from Los Angeles and form its own city.
 Svonkin won a seat on the planned San Fernando Valley City Council; however the secession measure failed and a new city was not created.

 Svonkin served as a member of the San Gabriel Unified School District from 2007 to 2011, when he was elected to the LACCD.
 Svonkin was a key vote in approving a Project Labor Agreement that required half of the jobs created by the $65 million Measure A bond be union labor.

 In 2018, Svonkin ran for a seat on the California Board of Equalization.
+He received 13.4% of the vote.